 Both the new LATAM Airbus A350s and LAM’s 787-9 jets will sport the same business class seats and cabin design.
-LATAM’s Boeing 787 Dreamliners are configured in a two-class layout, with 247 seats in total.
+LATAM’s Boeing 787 Dreamliners are configured in a two-class layout with 247 seats.
 There are 217 seats in economy and 30 forward-facing business class seats in their “Premium Business Class Cabin” in a 2-2-2 layout (their 777s currently are laid out in 2-3-2 formation).

 LATAM LAN Boeing 787 Dreamliner Business Class Review

 The LATAM business class design comes from consulting firm Priestmangoode, which also crafted TAM’s excellent but now defunct Boeing 777 First Class cabin.
 The new Airbus A350 and Boeing 787-9 business class cabins share some of this innovative design with a palette of natural tones inspired by South America’s colors and textures.

 Inside the main cabin, Boeing has massively enhanced the passenger experience.
 LATAMs LAN currently uses the trademark 787 Dreamliner doorway arches that lift the ceiling height and give a sense of space.
 The mood lighting is set like a trendy bar, and by the end of the flight, you will have no idea what color the walls are!